jbutcher21/aiclass/docs/senzing_entity_spec.md

 Some data sources keep track of known relationships between entities.
 Look for a table within the source system that defines such relationships and include them here.

-A relationship can either be unidirectional where one record points to the other or bidirectional where they each point to the other.
+A relationship can either be unidirectional, where one record points to the other, or bidirectional, where they each point to the other.

 ![Screenshot](images/ges-image3-relationship.png)